LFKOKAMI/AlgebraicAttackOnRasta/README.md

 3. In the sage code, you can change the parameter for n (denoting the block size) and Round (denoting the number of rounds).
 You can run the code with the command ''sage algebraicAttack.sage''

-4. In the c++ code, you can change the parameter BS (block size) and RD (the number of rounds) in Rasta.h.
+4. In the c++ code, you can change the parameter BS (block size) in Rasta.h.